 Navot Miller (b.
 1991, Israel) lives and works in Berlin.
 He received his BFA from Weissensee Art School, Berlin.

-Upcoming projects include a group exhibition at BEERS Gallery, London, group show at Studio Berkheim, Stuttgart, a solo show at Reuter Bausch Gallery, Luxembourg and at 1969 Gallery in New York.
+Upcoming projects include a group exhibition at Studio Berkheim, Stuttgart and a solo show at Reuter Bausch Gallery, Luxembourg.

 Tue – Thu

 By appointment only